franksheppard/franksheppard.github.io/pages/aboutme.md

 My story starts where I was born, in Bucharest the capital city of Romania, when I and moved to the UK.
 My interest in IT started a while ago.

- With data science and artificial intelligence in my focus I tame various design and software projects varying from process automation to product and design, from machine learning and artificial intelligence projects to SAAS solutions
+With data science and artificial intelligence in my focus I tame various design and software projects varying from process automation to product and design, from machine learning and artificial intelligence projects to SaaS solutions

 ### My story